-To make the dough, combine the milk and canola oil in a large pot.
-Add the sugar and stir.
-Scald the mixture by heating it almost to a boil.
-Turn off the heat and let the mixture cool until it's warm but not too warm.
+To make the dough: Combine the milk and canola oil in a large pot.
+Stir in the sugar.
+Scald the milk by heating it almost to a boil.
+Turn off the heat and let cool until warm.

-Add 8 cups of the flour along with the yeast and stir it around until combined--it will be super sticky!
-Cover the mixture with the lid of the pot or a dishtowel, and let it sit for an hour or so until it has risen.
+Add 8 cups of the flour and the yeast to the milk mixture and stir until combined (it will be super sticky!).
+Cover the pot with a lid or dishtowel and let the dough sit until risen, an hour or so.

-Sprinkle in the remaining cup of flour, the baking power, baking soda and salt and stir gently to combine.
-It takes a while to get it stirred together.
+Sprinkle in the remaining 1 cup flour and the baking powder, baking soda and salt.
+Stir gently to combine; it takes a while to get it stirred together.

-To make the rolls, drizzle a small amount of butter into 36 muffins cups (3 trays).
-Pinch off a small amount of the dough and roll into a neat ball.
-As you roll, place in groups of 3 in each muffin cup.
-Continue with the rest of the dough.
+To make the rolls: Drizzle a small amount of butter into 36 muffins cups (3 standard muffin pans).
+Pinch off small amounts of dough and roll into neat balls.
+Place 3 balls in each muffin cup.

 Preheat the oven to 400 degrees F.